East Florida: British period

 Under the terms of the 1763 Treaty of Paris, which ended the Seven Years' War (the French and Indian War), Spain ceded Spanish Florida to Britain.
 At the same time, Britain received all of French Louisiana east of the Mississippi River, with the exception of New Orleans, from France.
 Determining the new territory too large to administer as one unit, Britain divided its new southeastern acquisitions into two new colonies separated by the Apalachicola River: East Florida, with its capital in the old Spanish city of St. Augustine, and West Florida, with its capital at Pensacola.
-However, most of the Spanish population departed following the signing of the treaty, with the entirety of St. Augustine emigrating to Cuba.
+However, in the Spanish evacuation most of the population departed following the signing of the treaty, with the entirety of St. Augustine emigrating to Cuba.

 The settlement of East Florida was heavily linked in London to the same interests that controlled Nova Scotia.
 The East Florida Society of London and the Nova Scotia Society of London had many overlapping members, and Council frequently followed their suggestions on the granting of lands to powerful merchant interests in London.

 Perhaps it is strange to think of such dissimilar geographic areas with such opposing climates as having much in common.
 But if one considers naval and military strategy, one can see that these areas have a common significance, especially when viewed from London by the ministry.
 Halifax (Nova Scotia) was the command post for both the admiral and general in charge of the American forces....
 St. Augustine evoked the same strategic considerations.
 These posts have been described as the two centers of strength to which the British Army was withdrawn in the late 1760s.